GardeningGardening

 SEED MIXES

-come in a vast range, differing in content and quality.
+These come in a vast range, differing in content and quality.
 Cheap mixes often have a high proportion of cereal and attract pigeons.
-Better quality mixes are lower in cereal content and so are particularly suitable for finches and buntings.
+Better quality mixes are lower in cereal content and are particularly suitable for finches and buntings.
 The best mixes are carefully balanced to cater for a range of species.

 PEANUTS